-Itchy skin (pruritis) can sometimes indicate an underlying condition, such as liver disease.
+Itchy skin, or pruritis, can sometimes indicate an underlying condition, such as liver disease.
 However, not everyone with liver disease experiences itching, and the specific causes of this itching are unknown.

-In this article, we discuss the possible causes of itching in people with liver disease.
-We also cover how to treat it and other potential causes of itchy skin.
+This article looks at the possible causes of itching in people with liver disease and other possible causes of itching.
+We also cover how to treat it and when to speak with a doctor.

 - primary biliary cirrhosis (PBC)

 - chronic hepatitis B and C